briandrum/codes.forchagrin.com/_chapters/chapter-517-gambling.md

 organization as defined in this section.
-A "charitable instant bingo organization" does not include a charitable organization that is exempt from federal income taxation under subsection 501(a) and described in subsection 501 (c)(3) of the Internal Revenue Code and that is created by a veteran’s organization, a fraternal organization, or a sporting organization in regards to bingo conducted or assisted by a veteran’s organization, a fraternal organization, or a sporting organization pursuant to Ohio R.C.
+A "charitable instant bingo organization" does not include a charitable organization that is exempt from federal income taxation under subsection 501(a) and described in subsection 501 (c)(3) of the Internal Revenue Code and that is created by a veteran's organization, a fraternal organization, or a sporting organization in regards to bingo conducted or assisted by a veteran's organization, a fraternal organization, or a sporting organization pursuant to Ohio R.C.
 2915.13.

-46. _(tt)_ “Game flare” means the board or placard that accompanies each deal of instant bingo tickets and that has printed on or affixed to it the following information for the game:
+46. _(tt)_ "Game flare" means the board or placard that accompanies each deal of instant bingo tickets and that has printed on or affixed to it the following information for the game:

     1. _(1)_ The name of the game;

-    2. _(2)_ The manufacturer’s name or distinctive logo;
+    2. _(2)_ The manufacturer's name or distinctive logo;

     3. _(3)_ The form number;